 The most important thing you can do during a remodeling project, other than write checks, is treat your remodeler well.
 "The perfect clients are easy to get along with, honest, and have an appreciation for what we do," says Anthony Wilder, founder of Anthony Wilder Design/Build in Bethesda, Maryland.

 If you jump into a remodeling project with an ambiguous contract or no contract at all, you may as well hire an attorney and set a court date right away.
 "The contract needs the right address, a start date, a completion date, and a detail of what is and is not going to be done," says Rosie Romero, founder of Legacy Custom Builders in Scottsdale, Arizona.

 Sure, remodeling is exciting.
 But there's also a lot of frustration as you encounter unexpected snags, delays, and the inevitable inconveniences that come from living in a construction zone.
 You'll handle the lows better if you know they're coming.
 A reputable remodeler will condition your expectations before a project begins.

-When it comes to remodeling, there's no shortage of good advice.
+When it comes to remodeling, there's no shortage of great design advice.
 On the next slides, several remodelers weigh in on how to make the most of your space.